ariane-emory/qmk_firmware/keyboards/redox/keymaps/ariane-emory/readme.md

-# The default keymap for Redox
+# Ariane Emory's keymap for Redox